-Where do you start with Sim Racing if you have never done it before?
-What does a beginner’s Sim Racing kit list even look like?
+Where do you begin with motorsports sim racing if you have never done it before?
+What does a beginners sim racing setup even look like?
 What should you buy?
 What should you avoid?
 How can you join in racing online but without spending a fortune?
 Is it even worth it?

-After all, racing for real with people you know is great fun.
-Imagine how good would it feel if you could recreate that same fun (and maybe more) away from the track?
+Racing for real with people you know is great fun.
+Imagine how good would it feel if you could recreate that same fun away from the track?

 What if you could enjoy all the usual exhilaration you get with real racing but with less of the hassles, less of the costs and none of the repair bills?

 And wouldn’t it be great to know where you really stack up against your racing friends?
 Who is really the best, when you can finally be sure all the cars and all the conditions are exactly the same for everyone?

 “Sim rigs” are not just for online racing either.
 You can use simulators offline as well.
 Sim racing setups are great for:

 - learning a new track,

 - to learn how setup changes affect racecar handling.